-Topics include Donor-Advised Funds, Real Estate Donations after death, tax-advantaged Stock Donations, Charitable Lead Trusts, Charitable Remainder Trusts, Charitable Foundations, and more.
+Topics include specialized trusts, family LLCs, Donor-Advised Funds, Real Estate Donations after death, tax-advantaged Stock Donations, Charitable Lead Trusts, Charitable Remainder Trusts, Charitable Foundations, minimizing taxes for business owners, and more.

 What attorneys work at CunninghamLegal, and how does the firm do Estate Planning?
 These webinars explain our process, give you a bit of history about the firm, and introduce you to the best lawyers in California estate planning.